Skip to content

 Without Xybern:

-Claude Code → GitHub MCP (no auth, no policies)
+Claude Code → GitHub MCP (no auth, no rules)

-Claude Code → Database MCP (no auth, no policies)
+Claude Code → Database MCP (no auth, no rules)

-Claude Code → Slack MCP (no auth, no policies)
+Claude Code → Slack MCP (no auth, no rules)

 With Xybern MCP Gateway:

-Claude Code → Xybern MCP → [policy check] → GitHub MCP ✓ allowed
+Claude Code → Xybern MCP → [rule check] → GitHub MCP ✓ allowed

-→ [policy check] → Database MCP ⏸ escalated
+→ [rule check] → Database MCP ⏸ escalated

-→ [policy check] → Slack MCP ✗ blocked
+→ [rule check] → Slack MCP ✗ blocked

 Xybern becomes the identity and authorisation perimeter for the entire MCP ecosystem.